Lilianada/MyNotes/README.md

   - Checkboxes ([ ] todo, [x] done)
 - Powerful search functionality to find notes by title or content
 - Light and dark mode support
-- Multiple storage options:
 - Server-side file storage using markdown (.md) files
-  - Local browser storage for offline use
-  - Firebase integration for authenticated admin users
-- Google authentication with role-based permissions
 - Keyboard shortcuts for efficient use

 ## Tech Stack